thiagofariago/lakehouse-platform-nyc-taxi/README.md

 Manages the end-to-end pipeline execution.
 The DAG runs on-demand (no schedule), with retry logic (2 retries, 5-minute delay).
 The Airflow container includes Docker CLI to submit Spark jobs to the Spark cluster.

+### A Note on Scaling

+Spark and Trino workers are set to a fixed count in this setup for simplicity.
+In a production environment, the number of workers should be dynamically adjusted based on workload — using autoscaling policies (e.g. Kubernetes HPA, AWS EMR auto-scaling, or Trino's resource groups) to allocate resources on demand and avoid over-provisioning.

 ---

 ## Querying Data